engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 We discussed [decision docs and design docs](./planning-implementations.md) in a previous chapter, both are great examples for explanation documentation.
 Within these documents we consider implementation strategies, potential alternatives, and technical concessions we had to make.
 Explanations put other types of documentation into context.

-Across a projects lifetime we document for different readers.
-Copywriting and marketing material informing our potential costumer about the strengths of our product.
-FAQ
+Publicly, well-written explanations and copywriting material inform our potential costumers about the advantages of our software.
+Typical examples cover sincere product descriptions, frequently asked questions (FAQ) and factual competitor comparisons.

 More details available at [diataxis.fr/explanation](https://diataxis.fr/explanation/).